Women's suffrage in Liechtenstein: Popular vote in 1971

-On 5 October 1970 the Progressive Citizens' Party (FBP) launched a constitutional initiative, and on 17 December 1970 the introduction of women's rights to vote and suffrage was unanimously decided in the state parliament.
+On 5 October 1970, the Progressive Citizens' Party (FBP) launched a constitutional initiative, and on 17 December 1970 the introduction of women's rights to vote and suffrage was unanimously decided in the state parliament.
 In February 1971, however, this constitutional draft was narrowly rejected by the men entitled to vote in a referendum with a turnout of 85.9% with 1897 (51%) against 1816 votes (48.9%).
 Party-political rivalries between the FBP and the Fatherland Union (VU), which won the state elections for the first time in 1970, were cited as an explanation for this result, which deviated from the state parliament decision.
 The election results also showed that the majority of men in Liechtenstein were not yet ready to give up their electoral power and privileges.

 Shortly afterwards, a small number of Liechtenstein women took to the streets for the first time to demonstrate for their rights.
 A few days later, the high school students marched through the main street of Vaduz, but were violently attacked and insulted by opponents of women's suffrage, some of whom uttered "Nazi ideas".
 Again the problem of xenophobia came to the fore.

 Almost at the same time in February 1971 in Switzerland, through a referendum in which only male voters were allowed to participate, and with over 65% of the votes, women’s right to vote was introduced in Switzerland.
 Thus, Liechtenstein was the very last state in Europe that denied women equal political rights.

 Referendum 1973

 From 1972 onwards, representatives of the newly formed "Working Group for Women" met with representatives from both parliamentary groups (FBP and VU) as well as the youth of the party.
 A renewed attempt at the referendum was supported at this political level.
 However, there was also a counter-movement that counteracted it with leaflets.
 However, the working group and its allies had made a conscious decision not to conduct a publicity campaign with posters.

 On 19 October 1972 an application for the introduction of women's suffrage was submitted jointly by the FBP and VU in the state parliament.
 In particular, the foreign policy dimensions of the topic were brought up there, because Liechtenstein, as a small state, only had observer status (until 1978) at the Council of Europe and was not yet a member of the United Nations.
-The fact that these political and economic aspects played a role for the government of the country was clearly stated by Government Councilor Walter Oehry in the daily newspaper Liechtensteiner Vaterland on 8 February 1973, just one day before the vote:
+The fact that these political and economic aspects played a role for the government of the country was clearly stated by Government Councillor Walter Oehry in the daily newspaper Liechtensteiner Vaterland on 8 February 1973, just one day before the vote: